-A CRITICAL MASS
+WHY A CRITICAL MASS IN BERKS COUNTY?

 Just as with the original marker program instituted by the Pennsylvania Department of Highways, a critical mass of markers in highly visible locations is necessary to establish program recognition.
 Though no two markers (even those for the same town) were identical, the standardized taxonomy of the marker form both united Pennsylvania places and distinguished them from localities in other states.
 This value must be recaptured.
 To this end, the KMT has and will continue to build a network of partners to adopt, repair, or reinstall markers across the state.
+Berks County historically had a great number of markers and ranks third in Pennsylvania counties with remaining markers in need of restoration.
+Given the prominent location of both existing markers and potential re-installations, as well as the number of entities requesting marker repair, Berks County is a perfect venue for a comprehensive marker revitalization effort.

-RESONATING WITH THE PLANNING GOALS
+RESONATING WITH THE COUNTY'S GOALS